databendlabs/databend-docs/docs/cn/sql-reference/20-sql-functions/05-datetime-functions/index.md

 ---
-title: 日期 & 时间函数
+title: Date & Time Functions
 ---

-本节提供了Databend中与日期时间相关函数的参考信息。
+This section provides reference information for the datetime-related functions in Databend.

-## 转换函数
+## Conversion Functions

 - [DATE](date.md)
 - [TO_MONTH](to-month)